Dominick Farinacci: Early life

 Farinacci is from Cleveland, Ohio, and began playing trumpet in sixth grade at age eleven in Solon, Ohio.
 When asked why he picked the trumpet to play, he said, "I really wanted to play drums like my uncle, who was a professional drummer in Cleveland.
 So my aunt bought me a set of drums and my uncle assembled them for me, but I failed the drum auditions for the band!
 And the director said he really needed trumpet players, and asked if I would give that instrument a try."
 Shortly after he began playing trumpet, Farinacci started to listen to many trumpet players, including Louis Armstrong and Harry James.
 "I remember hearing a recording of Louis Armstrong playing 'A Kiss to Build a Dream On' and wanting to sound just like him.
 Harry James' 'You Made Me Love You' had a similar effect on me, so I learned their interpretations by ear, and tried to make my sound like their sound."

-Farinacci joined a Saturday music program at Tri-C Community College in Cleveland, which taught him more about playing in big bands, small groups, improvisation, and music theory.
+Farinacci joined a Saturday music program at Cuyahoga Community College (Tri-C) in Cleveland, which taught him more about playing in big bands, small groups, improvisation, and music theory.
 He put a band together with some of his friends and mentors in Cleveland and began dropping off demo recordings to local club owners.
 By eighth grade he had a few steady gigs around town with his own band, and listeners soon became aware of his abilities.
 "Playing gigs around town allowed me to start hanging out with many of the older musician - some of whom were my teachers in the Saturday program - and they started to see that I was really serious about playing.".

 Soon, Farinacci was working five to six nights a week in the local jazz clubs with his own group, and as a sideman with some of the older musicians in town.
 He auditioned for the High School Grammy Awards All-Star Big Band in California, and was accepted.
 Here he met other young musicians from around the country who had similar musical passions, and had an opportunity to play at the Grammy Awards After-party.
 He was selected to participate in this band for three consecutive years.
 He also attended the Berklee College of Music Summer Jazz Program, and was offered a full-tuition scholarship to attend Berklee after he graduated from high school.
 At age 16 he received the Yamaha Young Performing Artist Award, which provided him an opportunity to play a solo piece at the University of Illinois for a crowd of more than 2,000 people.
 He was also selected to perform with the Monterey High School All-star Big Band on a summer tour throughout Japan in 1999.